Snow Plows, Salt Trucks and Sanders: Three Tips to Ease The Stress of Sharing The Roads With Maintenance Vehicles This Winter

 Helpful Winter Safety Tips for New England

 At Bearingstar Insurance, we are always thinking of ways that we can better protect and support our clients and neighbors during this time of year.
 One way for us to do this is to share information with you about some of the best known winter safety practices for preventing serious damage to your home and vehicles, as well as injury to you and your loved ones.
-An ounce of prevention today is likely to save you a whole lot of work, and expense, in the coming few months, so please take a couple of minutes to read Part I of our Winter Safety Tips Blog.
+An ounce of prevention today is likely to save you a whole lot of work, and expense, in the coming few months.

 We hope this information allows you to spend less time worrying about what the wintry weather is doing to your home or car and more time building that perfect snowman with your kids.